awsdocs/aws-codedeploy-user-guide/doc_source/on-premises-instances-operations-deregister-automatically.md

 1. If specified, deletes the IAM user associated with the on\-premises instance\.

-After you deregister an on\-premises instance, you cannot create a replacement on\-premises instance with the same name or the same associated IAM user name until AWS CodeDeploy deletes its records about the deregistered on\-premises instance\.
-This typically takes about 24 hours\.
+After you deregister an on\-premises instance:
++  It stops appearing in the console immediately\.
++  You can create another instance with the same name immediately\.

 If this command encounters any errors, an error message appears, describing how you can manually complete the remaining steps\.
 Otherwise, a success message appears, describing how to call the uninstall command\.